Gos2two/ProjectCatheter/README.md

 Known issues:

 - Rotation doesn't work if the innermost ring is a single line.
-Can be amended if more time.

 -Some combinations of repeated zooming and resetting may cause the graph titles or data marker labels to appear stretched.